Nikkulin3/hipster-hits/README.md

 The original Hitster **APP WILL NOT WORK** for the created QR-Codes, you must use any other QR-Code Scanner on your Phone.

-## Installation for Windows users and Non-Programmers
+## Installation for Windows Users and Non-Programmers

 Download and Install the following programs with default parameters: